 DIAL-UP: You can still get “dial-up” internet over your telephone land line (“POTS,” or “Plain Old Telephone Service”).
 If you can stand the slow speed or loading of incomplete pages.
 All of the old services like Juno, PeoplePC, NetZero and others are still in business, although no longer free.
 And they’re not broadband, so you may not be able to view videos, download large files (including some photos) or see many web pages.
 I don’t even consider this type of service part of this discussion.
 But, if all you are doing is checking your e-mail on your computer, it’s useful for that, and quite inexpensive.
 Still, I think your money would be better spent getting a “smart” cell phone with e-mail capabilities (which will likely come with internet access as well).
-And, if you have a free data plan or don’t require much data, you may be able to “tether” your cellular phone to a computer for internet access, or use an HDMI cable if your phone supports this connection or else get a wireless “hot spot” to receive wireless internet to several devices.
+And, if you have a free data plan or don’t require much data, you may be able to “tether” your cellular phone to a computer for internet access, or use an HDMI cable if your phone supports this connection or else get a wireless “hot spot” to receive wireless internet not only to your laptop but to several devices. ( Most laptops come with built in Wi-Fi.
+But, to stream to a desktop, you’ll probably have to install a wireless antenna card, less than $100.)
 Still, it probably won’t be nearly as fast as a direct cable or DSL/FIOS connection to your computer and may not be available for every type of phone hardware or service plan.
-Also, your phone provider may prohibit tethering or cap your connection speeds if you do it much, so you should check this first.
+Also, your phone provider may prohibit tethering (see below), not provide that service (e.g. Cricket) or cap your connection speeds if you do it much, so you should check this first.